-- a. to or in favour of an SPV - b. in connection with the repurchase of the chargeable assets, to or in favour of the person from whom those assets were acquired
+- a. to or in favour of an SPV; or - b. in connection with the repurchase of the chargeable assets, to or in favour of the person from whom those assets were acquired.

 Generally, payment of interest derived from Malaysia to any nonresident person is subject to withholding tax at the rate of 15% gross, unless reduced under an applicable tax treaty, with specific exemptions such as interest paid to a nonresident company in respect of Sukuk or debenture issued in ringgit, other than convertible loan stock, approved or authorised by, or lodged with, the SC.
+With effect since 1 January 2022, this exemption does not apply to interest paid or credited by a SPV to a company pursuant to the issuance of asset-backed securities lodged with the SC where the company and the person who established the SPV solely for the issuance of the asset-backed securities are in the same group.